Copyright infringement: Non-infringing types of works

 In order to qualify for protection, a work must be an expression with a degree of originality, and it must be in a fixed medium, such as written down on paper or recorded digitally.
 The idea itself is not protected.
 That is, a copy of someone else's original idea is not infringing unless it copies that person's unique, tangible expression of the idea.
 Some of these limitations, especially regarding what qualifies as original, are embodied only in case law (judicial precedent), rather than in statutes.

 In the United States, for example, copyright case law contains a substantial similarity requirement to determine whether the work was copied.
 Likewise, courts may require computer software to pass an Abstraction-Filtration-Comparison test (AFC Test) to determine if it is too abstract to qualify for protection, or too dissimilar to an original work to be considered infringing.
 Software-related case law has also clarified that the amount of R&D, effort and expense put into a work's creation does not affect copyright protection.

 Evaluation of alleged copyright infringement in a court of law may be substantial; the time and costs required to apply these tests vary based on the size and complexity of the copyrighted material.
-Furthermore, there is no standard or universally accepted test; some courts have rejected the AFC Test, for example, in favour of narrower criteria.
+Furthermore, there is no standard or universally accepted test; some courts have rejected the AFC Test, for example, in favor of narrower criteria.